Tokmando/tormandaria/README.md

-# tormandaria
+# Tormandaria Portfolio

-My journalist portfolio website.
+This is a journalist portfolio for Tornike Mandaria.